Serangoon Garden: Education

 The International French School of Singapore is in Serangoon Gardens.
 A French community developed around the school.
 This community had developed by 2010.

 Amenities

 Situated behind Maju Avenue is Paramount Building which was developed as Serangoon Garden Village in 2001.
 A new small shopping mall called MyVillage has opened in its place with NTUC FairPrice Finest and a branch of DBS Bank as its anchor tenants.

 Transport

 Public transport

-The estate is served by public bus services.
+The estate is served by public buses.
 In addition, on weekday mornings from 7.30 am to 9 am, licensed private bus operators operate an express service plying between Serangoon Gardens and the city centre.
-The nearest MRT station is Serangoon MRT station on the North East and Circle lines at Upper Serangoon Road.
-Lorong Chuan MRT station is another nearby option, especially for residents living further away from the central Serangoon Gardens area.
+The nearest MRT stations are Lorong Chuan MRT station on the Circle Line, and Serangoon MRT station on the North East Line and Circle Line.
+The upcoming Tavistock MRT station on the Cross Island Line will provide a direct rail connection for residents in the northern part of the estate.

-From December 2029, Tavistock MRT station will be the nearest option for Serangoon Gardens.

-Service 317 plies the Serangoon Garden Estate internally.
-The rest ply Serangoon Garden Circus.